Supporting Research

 A MESSAGE FROM LAURA SCHNEIDER, CREATOR OF CASEY'S CLUBHOUSE:

 Hello!
 Thank you for taking a deeper look into our curriculum.
 When I sit back and think about all the knowledge and insight supporting the Casey’s Clubhouse Curriculum, it feels important to acknowledge that I stand on the backs of the Research Giants, impeccable professionals, and families who allowed me to counsel them throughout my career.
+Only then can I officially present to you, with a heart full of gratitude, all that this program is today.

 Though you’ll find many specific cited sources in our Professional and Parenting materials, so much of what went into this curriculum came from more generalized sources and knowledge gathered during my educational journey.
 It all started when I went to earn a Masters of Science Degree in Psychology during my Graduate School program at Central Washington University.
 This education was a big influence on my future endeavors.
 Professors like Stephanie Stein, Susan Longboard, Donald Shupe, Larry Sparks, Roger Fouts, Owen Pratz, and John Silva, opened the door to my desire to back up my counseling techniques with research.